omnivector-solutions/jobbergate/jobbergate-core/README.rst

  Jobbergate Core
 =================

-Jobbergate-core is a sub-project that contains the key components and logic that is shared among all others sub-projects (CLI, API, and Agent), and that can be accessed by the end-users in order to support their custom automation built on top of Jobbergate.
+Jobbergate-core is a sub-project that contains the key components and logic that is shared among all other sub-projects (CLI, API, and Agent).
+Additionally, jobbergate-core exists to support custom automation built on top of Jobbergate.

 License
 -------